thu-nics/VGDFR/README.md

 # VGDFR: Diffuison-based Video Generation with Dynamic Frame Rate
 This is the official implementation of the paper [VGDFR: Diffuison-based Video Generation with Dynamic Frame Rate](https://arxiv.org/abs/2504.12259).
+Diffusion Transformer(DiT)-based generation models have achieved remarkable success in video generation.
+However, their inherent computational demands pose significant efficiency challenges.
+We exploit the inherent temporal non-uniformity of real-world videos and observe that videos exhibit dynamic information density, with high-motion segments demanding greater detail preservation than static scenes.
+Inspired by this temporal non-uniformity, we propose VGDFR, a training-free approach for Diffusion-based Video Generation with Dynamic Latent Frame Rate.
+VGDFR adaptively adjusts the number of elements in latent space based on the motion frequency of the latent space content, using fewer tokens for low-frequency segments while preserving detail in high-frequency segments.
+Experiments show that VGDFR can achieve a speedup up to 3x for video generation.

 <!-- ## Result Show -->